 Key factors to evaluate:

-Follow this path to set a price that moves you into escrow ahead of the spring surge.
+Follow this nine-step path to set a price that moves you into escrow ahead of the spring surge.

 1) Pull your comp set.
 Use local MLS data to capture closed, pending, and active listings from the last 90 days within your micro area.
 Target same builder or era, same school zone, and similar lot utility.